HackTestes/NVML-GPU-Control/README.md

 ### Linux

+> [!TIP]
+> Packages are installed with the `--user` option because the dependencies all get isolated in user's home directory, so you won't need to depend on the distro's provided ones (if they even distribute them).

-Install the package with pip running as root and store it in root's home directory (needed for startup services)
+Install the package with pip running as root and store it in root's home directory (needed for startup services).

 ```bash
 sudo pip install --user caioh-nvml-gpu-control